 4. What are some common graphic design specialties?

-Beyond designing for print or online, graphic designers can specialize in a number of different niches.
-Some common specialties include:
+Beyond designing for print or web, graphic designers can specialize in a number of different niche areas.
+Some common design specialties include:

 - User interface (UI) design

 - Web design

 - Animation and motion graphics